The Best Essential Oils To Treat Herpes Cold Sores

 Cold sores can be a total nightmare to deal with from appearance, to pain, to the embarrassment associated with them.
 However, using essential oils for cold sores may help get you to sore-free skin faster.

-More people are joining the essential oil and aromatherapy movement in recent years thanks to a modern day push toward more natural, eco-friendly living and they may all be onto something.
+More people are joining the essential oil and aromatherapy movement in recent years thanks to a modern day push toward more natural, eco-friendly living and the effect of essential oils look promising.
 One of the most researched characteristics of essential oils as they relate to health and wellness are their proven antifungal and antibacterial properties, especially for aiding skin conditions.

-Here, we’ll discuss how you can use these potent oils to treat cold sores for faster relief.
+Here, we’ll discuss how you can use these potent plant extracts to treat cold sores for faster relief.

 What Causes Cold Sores?

 Cold sores are a symptom of a type of herpes caused by the Herpes Simplex Virus (HSV).